If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘If you kill me, Sirius will never have his name cleared!
 Take me to the aurors, to Dumbledore, to Azkaban, but kill me and he’ll never be free.’

 Harry paused.
 No. Sirius didn’t try to capture Pettigrew and clear his name.
-The cold creature coiled tight around his heart.
+The cold creature coiled tight around his heart and sank its sharp teeth in deep.
 Sirius wanted him dead.
 He deserves to die.
 I need him to die.
 He’s already dead to the world.
 Harry’s grip on his wand tightened.
 He dies.

 ‘Harry,’ Pettigrew whispered.
 ‘Harry, please.’